bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        function deleteGroup(uint256 id, uint256 callbackGasLimit, CmnStorage.ExtraData memory extraData) external payable returns (bool);

        /**
-        * @dev update a group's member and send cross-chain request from BNBChain to GNFD *
+        * @dev update a group's member and send cross-chain request from BSC to GNFD *
         * @param synPkg Package containing information of the group to be updated */ function updateGroup(GroupStorage.UpdateGroupSynPackage memory synPkg) external payable returns (bool);

        /**
-        * @dev update a group's member and send cross-chain request from BNBChain to GNFD
+        * @dev update a group's member and send cross-chain request from BSC to GNFD
         * Callback function will be called when the request is processed.
         *
         * @param synPkg Package containing information of the group to be updated